THEOplayer/theo-live-demo/README.md

 ## Introduction

-This project will demonstrate how to use THEOlive for web. if you have any questions please contact support-portal@theoplayer.com
+This project contains the source for the THEOlive demo hosted at https://demo.theo.live

 ## Quick start